commerce-docs/devdocs-for-tests/architecture/tech-stack.md

 ---
 group: architecture-guide
-subgroup: Architectural Basics
 title: Technology stack
-menu_title: Technology stack
-menu_order: 2
 ---

 ## Overview

 This page summarizes the technologies we use.
-For more detailed information, see the [System Requirements]({{ page.baseurl }}/install-gde/system-requirements-tech.html).
+For more detailed information, see the [System Requirements]({{page.baseurl}}/install-gde/system-requirements-tech.html).

 Magento's highly modular structure includes the following open-source technologies.